Felix of Burgundy: Death and veneration

 Felix died in 647 or 648, after he had been bishop for 17 years.
 Following his death, which probably occurred during the reign of Anna of East Anglia, Thomas, a Fenman, became the second Bishop of the East Angles.

-Felix was buried at Dommoc, but his relics were at a later date removed to Soham, according to the 12th century English historian William of Malmesbury.
+Felix was buried at Dommoc, but his relics were at a later date removed to Soham, according to the 12th-century English historian William of Malmesbury.
 His shrine was desecrated by the Vikings when the church was destroyed.
 According to William, some time later "the body of the saint was looked for and found, and buried at Ramsey Abbey".
 Ramsey was noted for its enthusiasm for collecting saints' relics, and in an apparent attempt to get the better of their rivals from the abbey at Ely, the Ramsey monks escaped by rowing their boats through thick Fenland fog, carrying with them the bishop's precious remains.

 Felix's feast day is celebrated on 8 March, the date given by two Anglo-Saxon kalendars.
 He was canonized before the Schism of 1054, early enough to be venerated in both the East and the West.
 There are six churches in England dedicated to the saint, all located in either North Yorkshire or East Anglia.

 Felix is remembered in the Church of England with a commemoration on 8 March.
 The Yorkshire village of Felixkirk and the town of Felixstowe may both have been named after the saint, though an alternative meaning for Felixstowe, "the stow of Filica", has been suggested.

+In the Catholic Church in England, Felix is one of the patron saints of the Diocese of East Anglia.

+An effigy in Norwich Cathedral is thought to be of Felix.